mi-erasmusmc/OMOP-Queries/Vocab_General/G08_Find_ancestors_for_a_given_concept.md

-G08: Find ancestors for a given concept
+# G08: Find ancestors for a given concept
----

 For a concept identifier entered as the input parameter, this query lists all ancestors in the hierarchy of the domain.
 Ancestors are concepts that have a relationship to the given concept and is defined as hierarchical in the relationship table, and any secondary, tertiary etc. concepts going up in the hierarchy.
 The resulting output provides the ancestor concept details and the minimum and maximum level of separation.

-Sample query:
+## Sample query

 ```sql
 SELECT